HL7/davinci-deqm/source/pages/datax.md

 The Producer notifies the Consumer when measure data is available.
 Exactly, how this notification is triggered is out of scope for this guide.
 Note that  several architectures to implement the subscription notifications such as "point to point" notification or using a “feed handler” as an intermediary system are available.

-{% include img-narrow.html img="measure-notifications.jpg" caption="Measure Notifications" %}
+{% include img-narrow.html img="measure-notifications.jpg" caption="Figure 2-9 Measure Notifications" %}

 ##### Usage
 {:.no_toc}